When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Surfshark - (Score 9/10)

-Surfshark also uses AES 256-bit encryption, which is the most advanced encryption technology available today.
+Surfshark also uses AES 256-bit and ChaCha20 encryption, which is the most advanced encryption technology available today.
 It supports several VPN protocols, including OpenVPN, IKEv2, and WireGuard.
 Its no-logging policy has also undergone independent security audits, verifying its claims.

 Following in the footsteps of ExpressVPN, Surfshark upgraded all its servers to RAM-only profiles in July 2020.
 This means your data is wiped clean whenever the server restarts, further enhancing privacy.
 To verify this, we ran leak tests for DNS, IP, and WebRTC – all critical points for anonymity – and Surfshark showed no leaks.